AKSW/jekyll-rdf/README.md

 # jekyll-rdf
 [![Build Status](https://travis-ci.org/DTP16/jekyll-rdf.png?branch=develop)](https://travis-ci.org/DTP16/jekyll-rdf) [![Coverage Status](https://coveralls.io/repos/github/DTP16/jekyll-rdf/badge.png?branch=develop)](https://coveralls.io/github/DTP16/jekyll-rdf?branch=develop)
 A [Jekyll plugin](https://jekyllrb.com/docs/plugins/) for including RDF data in your static site.

+For additional documentation please have a look at [http://rubygems.org/gems/jekyll-rdf](http://rubygems.org/gems/jekyll-rdf)
 # Installation
-##Installation as a gem
+## Installation as a gem
 The easiest and fastest way to install our project is the installation as a gem.
 The following command automatically installs the project and all required components such as Jekyll and the RDF-library
 ```
 gem install jekyll-rdf
 ```
-Please see [Rubygems.org](https://rubygems.org/gems/jekyll-rdf) for more description and documentation.
-##Installation with the git-repository
+## Installation with the git-repository
 To install the project with the git-repository you will need `git` on your system.
 The first step is just cloning the repository:
 ```
 git clone git@github.com:DTP16/jekyll-rdf.git